lombardo-chcg/lombardo-chcg.github.io/_posts/years/2020/43/2020-10-20-introducing-websocket-scala.md

   - scala
   - websocket
   - javascript
+  - streaming
 ---

-My first introduction to [WebSockets](https://en.wikipedia.org/wiki/WebSocket) was using the native JavaScript [`WebSocket` object](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) while programming for web.
-IMO the native JS `WebSocket` is an extremely intuitive API for handling streaming data.
+My first introduction to [Websockets](https://en.wikipedia.org/wiki/WebSocket) was using the vanilla JavaScript [`WebSocket` object](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) while making a web page a few years back.
+IMO the native JS `WebSocket` provides an extremely intuitive API for handling duplex communication with a server.

-In a Scala context, WebSocket client interactions are much less intuitive.
-I have used several libraries and they all required me to learn new abstractions and use overly-powerful tooling to perform simple WebSocket client tasks.
-Where was my basic, event-driven Scala `WebSocket` client API?
+In a Scala context, WebSocket client interactions can be much less intuitive.
+I have used several libraries and they all required me to learn new abstractions and buy into much larger frameworks and patterns in order to perform simple WebSocket client tasks.
+Where was my basic, event-driven Scala `WebSocket` client??

-I could not find one so I decided to create it myself.
+I could not find it so I decided to create it myself.

 Introducing [`websocket-scala`](https://github.com/lombardo-chcg/websocket-scala)!

 > websocket-scala is a simple Scala Websocket client library.
 It is based on the WebSocket interface as defined in the MDN web docs, which is available as a JavaScript object in HTML5-compliant web browsers.
 The goal of the library is to provide the same simple & intuitive Websocket client api for JVM Scala apps.

-This API is far from functional, and that's ok.
-I fully embrace the JS API for what it is - a simple, effective way to manage a duplex communication channel with a WebSocket server.
+This is far from a purely-functional Scala library.
+Don't get me wrong - I adore the beauty and structure that is possible in Functional Programming.
+But sometimes I just need to get something done quickly and efficiently.
+Less FP, more GSD (getting shit done).
+In this way, I am highly inspired by the [Li Haoyi](https://github.com/lihaoyi) style of Scala - simple, ultra-pragmatic, and extremely powerful.
+Therefore I fully embrace the [JavaScript `WebSocket` API](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for what it is - a simple, effective way to manage a websocket connection.

 Here's an example of how to connect to the [Coinbase public websocket feed](https://docs.pro.coinbase.com/?javascript#websocket-feed) and stream ticker data for 15 seconds using an [Ammonite](https://ammonite.io/) repl session: